rishikesh7/os-conceptsof-as/README.md

-Write a C program to solve the following problem: Suppose that a disk drive has 5,000 cylinders, numbered 0 to 4999.
+1.Write a C program to solve the following problem: Suppose that a disk drive has 5,000 cylinders, numbered 0 to 4999.
 The drive is currently serving a request at cylinder143, and the previous request was at cylinder 125.
 The queue of pending requests, in FIFO Order is: 86, 1470, 913, 1774, 948, 1509, 1022, 1750, 130 Starting from the current head position, what is the total distance (in cylinders)that the disk arm moves to satisfy all the pending requests for each of the FCFS disk-scheduling algorithms.